Pani Jaisa Piyar: Controversy

 The writer of the show, Moomal Shunaid was criticised to adapt the novel of Salma Kanwal into a tv series without being honored the writer.
 The critics called it a word by word copy but Momal Shunaid claimed to be the writer of this drama.
 Hum TV also did not put the name of Salma Kanwal on the credits of the drama.

+Reception

+Critical reception

+A reviewer from The Quint criticized the series for its problematic portrayal of rape, victim-blaming, graphic violence, and unrealistic reconciliation with an abusive husband.